 Both HSV-1 and HSV-2 are widespread, lifelong infections.
 Some symptoms of infection can be alleviated using antiviral medication but currently no prophylactic vaccine exists for either HSV-1 or HSV-2 (WHO factsheet).

-World Health Organisation – Herpes Simplex Virus factsheet
+- World Health Organisation (WHO)– Herpes Simplex Virus factsheet